Constance Cepko

 Constance Louise Cepko is a developmental biologist and geneticist in Harvard Medical School.
+She is best known for her contributions in understanding the developmental biology of vertebrate central nervous systems.

 Education

 She was born in Laurel, Maryland.
 She received her B.S. in biochemistry and microbiology at the University of Maryland College of Computer, Mathematical, and Natural Sciences.
-She completed her Ph.D. at MIT in 1982.
+She completed her Ph.D. at MIT in 1982 advised by Phil Sharp.